 Pipe corrosion is due to aging.
-If you are living in an old house, then you need to get a plumber to check all the water pipes.
+If you live in an old house, you need to get a plumber to check all the water pipes.
 This would help to reduce the maintenance of replacing the entire plumbing of your home.
-It is a good idea for an annual plumbing inspection from a master plumber would be a great idea to check for pipe corrosion.
+It is a good idea for an annual plumbing inspection from a master plumber.
+Get your pipes checked for corrosion.
 A little maintenance cost from your end might help you to avoid significant expenses.
 There are several things you can look for to learn if your pipes are wearing out.

 Stains or Discoloration

 Check for stains under the sinks or walls to detect leaks.
 If you find a stain or discoloration, then it’s a signal that you need to repair your pipes.
 Stains show that there was a past leak, and it could cause trouble in the future.
 These stains can stretch far into the ceilings.
 It is a clear indication that there could be a leak in the pipes.

 If you are struggling to clear clogs, then there is the possibility that a clog is rooted in the old pipe.
-Even if you have a PVC lining pipe or copper ones, over a while the pipe gets corroded.
+Even if you have a PVC lining pipe or copper ones, the pipe gets corroded over a while.
 This is due to the accumulation of minerals and dirt on the inside of the walls.

 Pipes Ware Out from Pipe Corrosion